Skip to content

 Missing exports?

-Do you expect certain exports in the report, but are they missing?
+Did you expect certain exports in the report, but are they missing?
 They might be exported from an entry file.
-Use —include-entry-exports to make Knip also report unused exports in entry files.
+In that case, use —include-entry-exports to make Knip also report unused exports in entry files.

 Class members